joshenders/shouldiridemuni.com/README.md

 ## About

 I built this site to make better split-second transit decisions during baseball season in San Francisco's SoMa neighborhood.
 After work, you're often faced with the question: "Should I take the bus home or should I take the Muni train home?".

-I can't overstate how bad the consequences are if you make the wrong decision...
+I can't overstate the consequences of making the wrong decision...

 In general, out-of-towners (Giants fans) don't really understand the Muni bus system and use it far less than the Muni trains.
 The bus system is typically the slower option but on game days, it's A LOT faster, has seating room, andddd fewer Giants fans.

 ## Performance